By: Suzanne B. Haney, MD, MS, FAAP

 Remember, it is never safe to shake, throw, hit, slam or jerk any child—and it never solves the problem!

-What to know when choosing a caregiver
+What to look for when choosing a caregiver for your baby

 If your children are being cared for by others, take some time to observe how these caregivers interact with your children.
 Do they enjoy talking or playing with your children?
 How do they calm a crying baby?
-An ideal child care center is one that this licensed or certified and has multiple child caregivers present at all times.

 Also, remember that young infants who are not yet able to pull to a stand rarely bruise.
 Even a small bruise could be the first sign of abuse.
 If a bruise is seen in a young infant, the baby should be checked by a doctor.

-Signs and symptoms of abusive head trauma
+Signs & symptoms of abusive head trauma

 Victims of abusive head trauma may show one or all of the following signs and symptoms: